 Statistical Analysis/Quantitative Research Design (2 course minimum)

 A methodological specialization in statistical analysis requires SOCIOL 982/URB STD 982 and at least one additional statistical/quantitative course beyond the core competency.
 This course, selected in consultation with the student’s advisor, should support research objectives and dissertation goals.
+Students are recommended to choose SOCIOL 760 above if they wish to take SOCIOL 982/URB STD 982.
 See the Graduate Program Director for a list of qualifying courses or online at: http://www4.uwm.edu/letsci/urbanstudies/graduate/phd/upload/CompletePHDStudentGuide.pdf.

 Geographical Information Systems (2 course minimum)